bubbysolway/BreastDCEDL/README.md

 The dataset is suitable for a wide range of computational approaches including radiomics feature extraction, traditional machine learning, and deep learning.
 The standardized CSV metadata format with numerically encoded clinical variables and 3D NIfTI imaging files ensures compatibility with all major programming languages and medical imaging software.
 Examples in this repository demonstrate implementation in Python using PyTorch and HuggingFace infrastructure, though the data format supports any computational framework.

 **Key features:**
-- **3 tumor-centered scans per patient**: Pre-contrast-injection, early post-contrast, late post-contrast
+- **3 tumor-centered scans per patient**: Pre-contrast, early post-contrast, late post-contrast
 - **Standardized size**: All scans cropped to 256×256 pixels around the main tumor
 - **Fully available on Zenodo**: [Download MinCrop Dataset](https://zenodo.org/records/15627233)
 - **Clinical relevance**: These three time points are specifically selected by radiologists for tumor identification, characterization, and segmentation in clinical practice